LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    | ?- bar::predicate_property(foo(_), Property).

-Note that this method respects the predicate's scope declarations.
-For instance, the above call will only return properties for public predicates.
+Note that this method takes into account the predicate's scope declarations.
+In the above example, the call will only return properties for public predicates.

 An object's set of visible predicates is the union of all the predicates